ihsan6133/tiny.css/README.md

 The default styles in modern browsers look absolutely displeasing.
 I find myself wanting to create a quick html page, only to spend thirty minutes setting up the basic styles.
 Tiny.css provides basic but good looking styles for a webpage.
-It is also very small, only 1.5kb minified!

 ## Installation